Irreversible entropy production, from quantum to classical: Why entropy production matters

-The TUR shows that fluctuations are bounded by the average entropy production.
+where $\dot{\Sigma}$ is the average entropy production rate.
+TUR shows that fluctuations are bounded by the average entropy production.
 And albeit simple, this bound is actually quite counter-intuitive: Since $\dot{\Sigma}$ appears in the denominator, in order to curb fluctuations (reduce the left-hand side) one must actually increase the entropy production.
 More irreversible processes therefore fluctuate less.

-The TUR can also be adapted to autonomous engines \cite{Pietzonka2017}.
+TUR can also be adapted to autonomous engines \cite{Pietzonka2017}.
 In this case one studies instead the average output power $P = -\dot{W}$, as well as its corresponding variance $\Delta_P^2$.
 A TUR of the same shape as~(\ref{TUR_barato}) also holds for $P$.
 That is, $\Delta_P^2/P^2 \geqslant 2/\dot{\Sigma}$.
 However, in this case one can go further and relate $P$ and $\dot{\Sigma}$ using Eq.~(\ref{engine_Pi_output_power}).
 Writing also $P = -\eta \dot{Q}_h$ (which simply follows from the definition of efficiency as $\eta = \dot{W}/\dot{Q}_h$), one then finds

 Hence, we see that for fixed average power $P$, as one approaches Carnot's efficiency, the fluctuations in the power must diverge.\footnote{ Strictly speaking, the divergence never actually occurs since $P$ implicitly depends on $\eta$ and, in particular, is zero for a Carnot engine (since a Carnot engine must operate quasi-statically and hence will have zero output power).
 Notwithstanding, there will in general be ranges of the engine's parameter space where one can vary $\eta$ for fixed $P$. } This therefore reflects a fundamental trade-off between operation efficiency and fluctuations.
 In real devices, particularly at the nanoscale, fluctuations could have a deleterious effect in the engine's operation.
-Eq.~(\ref{TUR_engine}) therefore provides guidelines on how to curb them.
+Eq.~(\ref{TUR_engine}) therefore provides guidelines on how to curb them. {For a recent overview on the latest developments in TURs, c.f.~\cite{Horowitz2019}.}